Pyramid Writer's Guidelines

 Supporting Cast, Terra Incognita, and Warehouse 23 submissions should have adventure seeds – mini-adventure ideas that give the reader some ideas how the person, place, or thing can be used in a game.
 Appendix Z submissions sometimes have adventure seeds, but they aren't required (especially if it's self-evident what to do with the article).

 A basic adventure without game stats is usually in the 2,000-3,000-word range, but it is possible for them to be larger.
 The inclusion of game-specific information will generally add another 1,000-2,000 words.
-We might consider an even longer adventure, but it will require something truly special; a 10,000-word adventure will take up almost half an issue, so it needs to be truly sharp!
+We might consider an even longer adventure, but it will require something truly special; a 10,000-word adventure will take up almost half an issue, so it needs to be sharp!

-Pyramid loves to publish complete stand-alone campaign settings.
+Pyramid also publishes complete stand-alone campaign settings.
 These can be either twists on pre-existing campaign settings (such as a Renaissance Reign of Steel world) or wholly original premises (say, a campaign where those who visit the moon return with super-powers).
 Settings created in this way should contain everything required to be able to play it, or at least provide enough information for GMs to flesh it out.
 This includes a history; description of major factions, groups, or people; possibilities for PC concepts; and adventure seeds.
 These articles can either include game stats or not.
 Written correctly, these are usually 4,000-6,000 words.

 Roleplaying articles based on real-world information are among the most popular in Pyramid.
 Especially desired are those pieces that clear up genre or historical misconceptions or illuminate corners of a game world.
 (Bonus points are awarded if the piece provides ideas for how to make popular-but-unrealistic misconceptions "work"!)